integrativemodeling/sea/README.md

 - `stat.n.out`	 log files.
 They contain all relevant numbers of the calculation.

 ## Running the SEA complex script:
-with 3 crystal interfaces:
+with 1:3 stoichiometry and symmetry:
 -
 -
 -

-with no crystal interfaces:
--
--
--

 ## Information

 _Author(s)_: Seung Joong Kim, Riccardo Pellarin, and Peter Cimermancic

-_Date_: September 2nd, 2014
+_Date_: October 6th, 2014

 _License_: [LGPL](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 This library is free software; you can redistribute it and/or